morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-#### Predictable network interface names
+#### Predictable network interface names (optional)

-The Raspberry Pi OS currently does not use predictable network interface names.
+The Raspberry Pi OS currently does not default to using predictable network interface names.
 WiFi interface names will appear as wlan0, wlan1, etc.

 Note: While this step is optional, problems can arise without it on dual band setups.
 Some Linux distros have this capability enabled by default but not the Raspberry Pi OS.
-My recommendation is that you activate Predictable Network Interface Names.
+My recommendation is that you can leave the default if using a single band setup but if you use a dual band setup, you will find advanatges to activating Predictable Network Interface Names.

 To enable predictable network interface names on the Raspberry Pi OS: